Centrepoint, Dhaka

 Centrepoint is a shopping mall in Dhaka, Bangladesh.
-Opened in 2024, it has a floor area of 959960 sqft.
-It is the second-largest mall in the city and the country behind Jamuna Future Park.
+Opened in 2024, it has a floor area of 89183 m2.
+It is the third largest shopping mall in the city and the country behind Jamuna Future Park and Bashundhara City.
 Centrepoint is a project of the United Group.
 The mall is located in Uttara at Airport Road.

 Overview

-Several popular local and international brands such as Tabaq Coffee, Miniso,KFC and Movenpick Ice Cream have established outlets in the mall and its food court, Chef's Table, which is a chain of food courts owned by the United Group.
-The mall also features an underground hypermarket, Unimart, which is a chain of supermarkets and hypermarkets also owned by the conglomerate.
+Several popular local and international brands such as Tabaq Coffee, Miniso, Domino's, Cinnabon, KFC and Movenpick Ice Cream have established outlets in the mall and its food court, Chef's Table, which is a chain of food courts owned by the United Group.
+Books Kinokuniya opened its first outlet in Bangladesh and South Asia at Centrepoint on 19 June 2026.

+The mall features an underground hypermarket, Unimart, which is a chain of supermarkets and hypermarkets also owned by the conglomerate.
 Centrepoint features a movie theatre by the Bangladeshi movie theatre chain Star Cineplex.

+Incidents

+On 9 September 2026, a fire broke out at a restaurant in the food court on the fifth floor of the mall.
+It took one hour to bring the fire under control, with no reports of casualty.